njsilbiger/Coding_open_notebook/_posts/2017-02-07-LinearModels.md

 mod<-lm(mean.Range~lat*Species, data = Data.summary)
 ```

-The lat*Species it testing the effect of latitude, species, and the interaction between latitude and species on mean.Range.
+The lat*Species is testing the effect of latitude, species, and the interaction between latitude and species on mean.Range.

 ----------
 **Testing for normality of residuals and viewing results**

 So, what are the major assumptions of a linear regression?
 Answer: linear relationship, multivariate normality, no or little multicollinearity, no auto-correlation, homoscedasticity.
 I think one of the most confused assumption is the one based on normality.
-The assumption is your **residuals** follow a normal distribution, NOT that your data are normal.
+The assumption is that your **residuals** follow a normal distribution, NOT that your data are normal.
 The quickest way to check this assumption is to look at your quantile-quantile plot.
 It should look like a straight line.
-You can also test if your residuals using a Shapiro-Wilk normality test.
+You can also test if your residuals are normal using a Shapiro-Wilk normality test.
 [Here is a nice post on how to interpret your qqnorm plot](http://stats.stackexchange.com/questions/101274/how-to-interpret-a-qq-plot).

 ```R
 # test for normality of residuals